TanklesXL/gladvent/README.md

 ### Why run as a command line utility and not just use unit tests?

-I thought a lot about that and I prefer the overall interactivity of a CLI better, as well as allowing for endless runs or runs with configurable timeouts.
+I thought a lot about that and I just prefer the overall interactivity of a CLI better, as well as allowing for endless runs or runs with configurable timeouts.
 Having it run as part of `eunit` doesnt provide as much flexibility as I would like.
+Other testing frameworks have been popping up but I leave the decision to use them up to you!